openemv/dukpt/README.md

 Qt
 --

-This project supports Qt 5.12.x, Qt 5.15.x and Qt 6.5.x (although it may be possible to use other versions of Qt) when building the `dukpt-ui` application.
+This project supports Qt 5.12.x, Qt 5.15.x, Qt 6.5.x and Qt 6.6.x (although it may be possible to use other versions of Qt) when building the `dukpt-ui` application.
 However, on some platforms it may be necessary to use the `QT_DIR` option (and not the `Qt5_DIR` nor `Qt6_DIR` options) or `CMAKE_PREFIX_PATH` option to specify the exact Qt installation to be used.
 For Qt6 it may also be necessary for the Qt tools to be available in the executable PATH regardless of the `QT_DIR` option.

 If the Qt installation does not provide universal binaries for MacOS, it will not be possible to build `dukpt-ui` as a universal binary for MacOS.